conversationai/perspectiveapi/model_cards/English/toxicity.md

 &nbsp;

 #### Unintended bias evaluation data
 The unintended bias evaluation result is calculated using a synthetically generated test set where a range of identity terms are swapped into template sentences, both toxic and non-toxic.
 Results are presented grouped by identity term.
-Note that this evaluation looks at only the identity terms present in the text, not the identities of comment authors or readers.
+Note that this evaluation looks at only the identity terms present in the text.
+We do not look at the identities of comment authors or readers to protect the privacy of these users, and because bias around identity terms has been the most prevalant so far.
 &nbsp;

 #### Group factors